Find a network pharmacy

 - Call PPS at 1-800-552-6694.
-You'll need to provide information about your insurance, payment method, and medical history to set up an account.
+You'll need to provide your insurance information, payment method, and medical history to set up an account.

 - Have your doctor fax a mail-order form along with your prescription.
+Only providers can do this.
 The prescription must:

 - Be faxed from your provider's office to 1-800-723-9023 (fax number for providers only).